Neelavelicham: Translations

 The story is translated into English by V. Abdulla under the title "The Blue Light".
 There are other translations of the work, including those by O. V. Usha and C. P. A. Vasudevan, both under the same title.
 The translations are included in the following collections:

 Adaptations

 The story was made into a film titled Bhargavi Nilayam in 1964 when Vaikom Muhammad Basheer himself wrote the script for the film.
 It was the first film of director A. Vincent.
 Prem Nazir, Madhu and Vijaya Nirmala did the main characters in the film.
 The film had cinematography by P. Bhaskara Rao and by the music from M. S. Baburaj.
 This film became a blockbuster.

 Soorya Krishnamoorthi did a light-and-sound show based on the story.
 Basheer had wanted Krishnamoorthi to write a second part for this show.
 A 2020 short film titled The Blue Light was an adaptation of the short story.
 The story also had theatrical adaptations.

-A film titled Neelavelicham based on the original short story is scheduled for release in April 2023.
+A film titled Neelavelicham based on the original short story released in April 2023.